matheuristic/plan9port-config/README.md

     [cspell](https://github.com/streetsidesoftware/cspell) are useful.
   - Install [gcat](https://github.com/aaronjanse/gcat) to support
     plumbing Gemini URLs `gemini://...` with output to `+Errors`.
-  - Install `pandoc` to preview Markdown files with the `mdpv` script.
+  - Install `pandoc` to preview Markdown files with the `mdpv` script and code files with the `codepv` script.
   - Also install `curl`, `gawk` and `jq` so `hn` can be used to plumb [HN](https://news.ycombinator.com) URLs to the `+Errors` window.
 - Set up an Acme launcher app (macOS) or desktop entry (Linux) to make